whisthq/whist/protocol/README.md

 In order to compile it, you need to first install [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com/downloads/) and select `Desktop Development with C++` add-on in the installer.
 This will install different Visual Studio Command Prompts for different architectures.
 In order to compile the protocol, you need to make sure to be using x86_x64 Visual Studio Developer Command Prompt.

 You also need to install the Nvidia CUDA Compiler, NVCC.
-You'll need [Toolkit version 10.2](https://developer.nvidia.com/cuda-10.2-download-archive?target_os=Windows&target_arch=x86_64&target_version=10&target_type=exenetwork) instead of the latest 11.0, since this is the one we use on our production VMs currently.
-If you have an Nvidia GPU, feel free to install all the components if you don't mind overwriting your display driver with whatever comes with the 10.2 release.
+You'll need Toolkit version 11.0, which is latest at time of writing.
+If you have an Nvidia GPU, feel free to install all the components if you don't mind overwriting your display driver with whatever comes with the 11.0 release.
 If you don't have an Nvidia GPU, you have to be careful which components you install.
 At the Options page of the installer, choose the Custom Install.
-Don't install the Driver components or the Other components (it might be bad to overwrite your driver if you don't have an Nvidia GPU or you don't want the driver packaged with the 10.2 release).
+Don't install the Driver components or the Other components (it might be bad to overwrite your driver if you don't have an Nvidia GPU or you don't want the driver packaged with the 11.0 release).
 Meanwhile, under CUDA, you MUST install the Development→Compiler and Runtime→Library.
 Everything else is optional, though you might find the extra tools, samples, or visual studio integration useful.

 After doing this, you might have to restart your terminal or IDE, after which you'll be able to build using CMake.